dimipapadeas/djibouti/README.md

 1. Q: Do we envisage anything more complicated than an HTTP/GET call?
 A:

+2. Q: Alternatively, do we need this call or we rely on the Crawler identifying new data (and proceeding to sending notifications)?
+A:

 ### Point 7 - Local web server